empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 :::

-## Initializing Interface X project automatically
+## Initializing the Interface X project automatically

 Automatic initialization is the easiest way to integrate the Interface&nbsp;X project in a website.

+**Steps to initialize the project automatically**

-You first **configure the JavaScript snippet** to define either an initialization object or a function.
-Then, you **load and initialize the Interface&nbsp;X script**.
+1. **Configure the JavaScript snippet** to define either an initialization object or a function.
+2. **Load and initialize** the Interface&nbsp;X script.

-### 1. Add the snippet configuration
+#### Configuring the snippet

-First, configure the JavaScript snippet to define multiple initialization options, i.e. the API to use, the language or currency to display, or even the tagging parameters to collect search-related data to generate conversational search features and analytics.
+First, add the JavaScript snippet configuration to define multiple initialization options, i.e. the API to use, the language or currency to display, or even the tagging parameters to collect search-related data to generate conversational search features and analytics.